Posture Can Kill!

 The importance of a seating assessment should never be underestimated.
 The seating assessment should identify the key goals to be achieved to improve the persons function, psychological and physical quality of life.
 We have Seating Specialists across the world who have been trained by myself at Seating Matters who can visit your home, work, hospital or care facility to carry out a FREE, no obligation seating assessment, or we can support a therapist or clinician in providing a joint assessment to assess needs.

 From there we can arrange a trial in the recommended chair so the patient can see for themselves how it works for them.

 For the person you are assessing, the time you spend doing a seating assessment can make a major difference to their comfort, positioning, and quality of life for many years to come.

 The Clinician’s Seating Handbook

 To help with your seating assessments, click here to request a free copy of The Clinician’s Seating Handbook today.
 It was written by myself and it is the only clinical guide to seating in the world.
-It’s a book packed with practical tips, a step by step ‘how to’ complete a seating assessment, advice for seating patients with a bariatric condition, as well as an overview of our clinical research proven to reduce pressure ulcers by 88%.
+It’s a book packed with practical tips, a step by step ‘how to’ complete a seating assessment, advice for seating patients with a bariatric condition, as well as an overview of our clinical research proven to reduce pressure ulcers.